A Simply Amazing Opportunity for all Aspiring Medical Professionals in the USA & Canada!

 Today’s leaders were trained for yesterday’s problems – Microsoft executive

-Dr Anton Scheepers, a practicing Maxillofacial and Oral Surgeon, will lay a foundation with a number of workshops:
+Dr. Anton Scheepers, a practicing Maxillofacial and Oral Surgeon, will lay a foundation with several workshops:

 - Sterility and hygiene in a healthcare setting